 The northerly spur from the summit towards Loch Laga makes for a fine descent if traversing the hill from south to north.
 The views remain excellent and the going underfoot is largely dry.
 Keeping above Loch Laga (map marker 4) you can cross the Allt Beithe a couple of hundred yards below the loch and easily join the track to Acharacle (marker 5).

 Alternatively, you can include Ben Laga in a circular walk from Glenborrodale, leaving the Glenborrodale to Acharacle track south of the junction with the Laga track (map marker 3).
 After crossing the boggy ground south of Loch Laga you rapidly gain height traversing up the westerly slopes of Ben Laga.

 Keep bearing west rather than south 7 to reach the ridge, then turn south to the top.

 To the north west of Ben Laga is Meall nan Each (see map, marker 6).
 At about 490 m this makes a good walk on its own, or a very worthwhile extension from Ben Laga.
 As the 841st Marilyn in Scotland it’s rarely troubled by visitors 😉

-- Which seems to now be out of print.
+Unfortunately this book now seems to be out of print. ↩︎